Eleftherios Venizelos: 1920 electoral defeat, self-exile, and the Great Disaster

-Once the anti-Venizelists came to power it became apparent that they intended to continue the campaign in Asia Minor.
-However, dismissal of the war experienced pro-Venizelist military officers for political reasons and underestimating the capabilities of the Turkish army, influenced the subsequent course of the war.
+Once the anti-Venizelists came to power, it became apparent that they intended to continue the campaign in Asia Minor.
+However, the dismissal of the war experienced pro-Venizelist military officers for political reasons and underestimating the capabilities of the Turkish army, influenced the subsequent course of the war.
 Italy and France also found a useful pretext in the royal restoration for making peace with Mustafa Kemal (leader of the Turks).
-By April 1921 all Great Powers had declared their neutrality; Greece was alone in continuing the war.
-Mustafa Kemal launched a massive attack on 26 August 1922 and the Greek forces were routed to Smyrna, which soon fell to the Turks on 8 September 1922 (see Great Fire of Smyrna).
+By April 1921, all Great Powers had declared their neutrality; Greece was alone in continuing the war.
+Mustafa Kemal launched a massive attack on 26 August 1922, and the Greek forces were routed to Smyrna, which soon fell to the Turks on 8 September 1922 (see Great Fire of Smyrna).

 Following the defeat of the Greek army by the Turks in 1922 and the subsequent armed insurrection led by Colonels Nikolaos Plastiras and Stylianos Gonatas, King Constantine was dethroned (and succeeded by his eldest son, George), and six royalist leaders were executed.
 Venizelos assumed the leadership of the Greek delegation that negotiated peace terms with the Turks.
 He signed the Treaty of Lausanne with Turkey on 24 July 1923.
-The effect of this was that more than a million Greeks (Christians) were expelled from Turkey, in exchange for the more than 500,000 Turks (Muslims) expelled from Greece, and Greece was forced to give up claims to eastern Thrace, Imbros and Tenedos to Turkey.
+The effect of this was that more than a million Greeks (Christians) were expelled from Turkey in exchange for the more than 500,000 Turks (Muslims) expelled from Greece, and Greece was forced to give up claims to eastern Thrace, Imbros, and Tenedos to Turkey.
 Following a failed pro-royalist insurrection led by General Ioannis Metaxas, King George II of Greece was forced into exile.
-Venizelos returned to Greece and served as prime minister until 1924 when quarrels with anti-monarchists forced him back into exile.
+Venizelos returned to Greece and served as prime minister until 1924, when quarrels with anti-monarchists forced him back into exile.